mkrainij-sugarcrm/laravel-bean/README.md

     )
 );
 ```
 Once you have that in place Laravel will set the environment for you based on what machine you're on.
+It's important to realize that if you're on any machine not matching any of those conditions Laravel will assume you're in production.

 # Usage